Karl Eikenberry: Military career

 Eikenberry served two tours of duty in the war in Afghanistan.

-His first tour in Afghanistan, from September 2002 to September 2003, he filled two positions—his primary duty was as the U.S. Security Coordinator for Afghanistan and the second position was the Chief of the Office of Military Cooperation-Afghanistan (OMC-A).
-As the Security Coordinator, he worked closely with Special Representative of the UN Secretary-General for Afghanistan and Pakistan Lakhdar Brahimi to forge a unified international effort to build a cohesive security sector.Security sector reform (SSR) followed a lead-nation approach agreed upon in January 2002, in which the G8 nations would each lead a specific sector—the United States was responsible for the Afghan National Army; Germany, the Afghan Police; UK, counter-narcotics; Italy, judicial reform; and Japan and the United Nations took on the task of disarming, demobilizing, and reintegrating the militias.
-In his role as Chief of the OMC-A he was the chief architect of the strategy that established the new Afghan National Army.
+His first tour in Afghanistan, from September 2002 to September 2003, he filled two positions—his primary duty was as the U.S. security coordinator for Afghanistan and the second position was the chief of the Office of Military Cooperation-Afghanistan (OMC-A).
+As the security coordinator, he worked closely with special representative of the UN Secretary-General for Afghanistan and Pakistan Lakhdar Brahimi to forge a unified international effort to build a cohesive security sector.
+Security sector reform (SSR) followed a lead-nation approach agreed upon in January 2002, in which the G8 nations would each lead a specific sector—the United States was responsible for the Afghan National Army; Germany, the Afghan Police; UK, counter-narcotics; Italy, judicial reform; and Japan and the United Nations took on the task of disarming, demobilizing, and reintegrating the militias.

-Eikenberry succeeded Lieutenant General David Barno as Commander, Combined Forces Command-Afghanistan, on May 4, 2005.
+Eikenberry succeeded Lieutenant General David Barno as commander, Combined Forces Command-Afghanistan, on May 4, 2005.

 During his second tour from May 2005 to February 2007, he was responsible for transferring operational responsibility for southern and eastern Afghanistan to the NATO International Security Assistance Force and the international training of the Afghan National Army and Police Forces.
 He also commanded the military task force sent to Pakistan to provide humanitarian assistance and disaster relief in the wake of the October 8th, 2005 Kashmir earthquake.
 He completed his military career in Brussels, Belgium as the Deputy Chairman of the NATO Military Committee.

-U.S. Ambassador to Afghanistan
+U.S. ambassador to Afghanistan

 On January 29, 2009, the New York Times reported that President Barack Obama had chosen Eikenberry to be the next U.S. ambassador to Afghanistan, replacing William Braucher Wood.
-The choice of a career army officer for the sensitive post was described by The Times as "highly unusual".
-On April 3, 2009, the Senate confirmed Eikenberry's nomination, and on April 29, 2009, he was sworn in as the U.S. Ambassador to Afghanistan.
+The choice of a career army officer for the sensitive post was described by The Times as "highly unusual."
+On April 3, 2009, the Senate confirmed Eikenberry's nomination, and on April 29, 2009, he was sworn in as the U.S. ambassador to Afghanistan.
 The official announcement of his nomination was made on March 11.
-Following his confirmation as ambassador, he retired from the U.S. military with the rank of Lieutenant General on April 28, 2009.
-As the U.S. Ambassador to Afghanistan, he led the civilian surge directed by President Obama, overseeing the growth of the embassy staff from 350 to 1,400 civilian personnel from eighteen United States Government departments and agencies, and the administration of bilateral development assistance budget of over $4 billion USD annually.
+Following his confirmation as ambassador, he retired from the U.S. military with the rank of lieutenant general on April 28, 2009.
+As ambassador, he led the civilian surge directed by President Obama, overseeing the growth of the embassy staff from 350 to 1,400 civilian personnel from eighteen United States government departments and agencies, and the administration of bilateral development assistance budget of over US$4 billion annually.